 Systems of measurement for distance, volume, weight and time are explored through human history.
 Based on a study of human habitation, each child creates a model of a human shelter to scale.

-Students begin regular gardening lessons with a specialty teacher at the River Road Gardens, a biodynamic Community Supported Agriculture (CSA) farm located on the school campus.
-The River Road Gardens’ chicken flock offers opportunity for study and understanding the role of animals on a farm, and a neighbor’s goats kept on campus expand that opportunity.
-Cooking and the elements of earth, water, fire and air are explored, and students have a chance to explore the quality of food that supports us on earth.
+Students begin regular gardening lessons with a specialty teacher in the garden.
+The farm chicken flock offers the opportunity for study and understanding the role of animals on a farm, and a neighbor’s goats kept on campus expand that opportunity.
+Cooking and the elements of earth, water, fire, and air are explored, and students have a chance to explore the quality of food that supports us on earth.